-Amendments to AASB 9 Financial Instruments and AASB 7 Financial Instruments: Disclosure
+Amendments to AASB 9 Financial Instruments and AASB 7 Financial Instruments: Disclosures

-In July 2024, the AASB issued AASB 2024-2 to amend AASB 9 Financial Instruments and AASB 7 Financial Instruments: Disclosure in order to address feedback from the International Accounting Standards Board's 2022 Post-implementation Review of the classification and measurement requirements in AASB 9 and related requirements in AASB 7.
+In July 2024, the AASB issued AASB 2024-2 to amend AASB 9 Financial Instruments and AASB 7 Financial Instruments: Disclosures in order to address feedback from the International Accounting Standards Board's 2022 Post-implementation Review of the classification and measurement requirements in AASB 9 and related requirements in AASB 7.

 The amendments include guidance on the derecognition of financial liabilities that are settled using an electronic payment system and guidance on assessing contractual cash flow characteristics of financial assets with environmental, social and corporate governance (ESG) and similar features.
-The disclosure requirements for investments in equity instruments designated at fair value through other comprehensive income have also been amended to include disclosure of the fair value gain or loss presented in other comprehensive income during the period, showing separately the fair value gain or loss that relates to investments held at the end of the period.
-Disclosure requirements have also been added for financial instruments with contingent features that do not relate directly to basic lending risks and costs.
+The disclosure requirements for investments in equity instruments designated at fair value through other comprehensive income have also been amended to include disclosure of the fair value gain or loss presented in other comprehensive income during the period, showing separately the fair value gain or loss that relates to investments derecognised in the period and the fair value gain or loss that relates to investments have also been added for financial instruments with contingent features that do not relate directly to basic lending risks and costs.